BradleyMarie/pbrt_proto/README.md

    possible to their PBRT equivalents; however, when the additional structure that Protocol Buffers provide enables the elimination of classes of errors it is permissible to do so.
-7) There is no need to check for the presence of any field unless explicitly indicated in its documentation.